marcelpetersen/TractNotes/README.md

 # TractNotes
-A land trust property monitoring mobile application: 2015-2016 Senior Design project at the University of Connecticut sponsored by David Dickson of the UConn Extension program and advised by Professor Chun-Hsi Huang.
+A land trust property monitoring mobile application.

+2015-2016 Senior Design project at the University of Connecticut sponsored by David Dickson of the UConn Extension program and advised by Professor Chun-Hsi Huang.

 ## The Team